MrDave/StaticJinjaPlus/README.md

 ## Building sites

-To render html pages from templates, run
+To render html pages from templates, run:
 ```commandline
 python main.py
 ```
-This will look in `./templates` for templates (files whose name does not start with `.` or `_`) and build them to `./build`
+This will look in `./templates` for templates (files whose name does not start with `.` or `_`) and build them to `./build`.

 You'll see a message about each template in the output:
 ```commandline
 Rendering index.html...
 ```

-To watch for changes in the templates and recompile build files if changes happen, use `-w` or `--watch` argument
+To watch for changes in the templates and recompile build files if changes happen, use `-w` or `--watch` argument.
 ```commandline
 python main.py -w